isabella232/roxanarobinson.com/_posts/2017-01-25-novelists-read-knausgaard.md

 ---

-**Volume 1, January 25 led by Roxana Robinson**&nbsp;Since the first volume of Karl Ove Knausgaard’s sprawling work appeared in English in 2012, the series has garnered wide acclaim from critics and attracted a passionate following among readers.
+**Volume 1, January 25 led by Roxana Robinson:&nbsp;**Since the first volume of Karl Ove Knausgaard’s sprawling work appeared in English in 2012, the series has garnered wide acclaim from critics and attracted a passionate following among readers.
 “My Struggle” has also been notably embraced and celebrated by Knausgaard’s fellow novelists.
 We invite you to join a special reading group devoted to this unique work.&nbsp;